Linnea87/adventure-game/README.md

 The game invites the user to an exciting interactive story, where the user's different choices controls the direction of the story.

+Since this is a text-based game, I have made an active choice not to validate the inputs where the user is prompted to press enter to be interactive.
+These inputs are part of the design and their purpose is to keep the user interested in the game.

+## Project goals

+* Write code that is clean and readable.

+* Write code where the user is interactive in the story.

+* Hold the user's interest with an exciting story.

+* Create a design that lightens up the text and makes the game user-friendly.

+## Features
+### Existing Features
+### Future Features

 ## Data Model
 ### Flowchart
 I used a flowchart from [Lucidchart](https://www.lucidchart.com/pages/ER-diagram-symbols-and-meaning)